astronomer/docs/astro/connect-azure.md

 :::

 To set up a private connection between an Astro Virtual Network (VNet) and an Azure VHub, you can create a VHub peering connection.
-VHub peering ensures private and secure connectivity, reduces network transit costs, and attach Astro environment to centralized managed network.
+VHub peering ensures private and secure connectivity, reduces network transit costs, and attaches the Astro environment to a centralized managed network.

 1. Retrieve the following information from the target Azure environment that you want to connect with: